Master of Science in Dentistry (MSD) in Dental Public Health

 *See the School of Public Health Bulletin for a detailed description.
 Course selection may vary according to the School of Public Health schedule.

-Boston University Henry M. Goldman School of Dental Medicine provides opportunities to pursue a combined program that fulfills the requirements of clinical specialty training with the requirements of the MSD in Dental Public Health.
+Boston University Henry M. Goldman School of Dental Medicine provides opportunities to pursue a combined program that fulfills the requirements of a clinical specialty and the requirements of the MSD in Dental Public Health.
 The program exposes future clinical specialists to health care issues at a societal level through in-depth clinical training and study of a wide range of current issues in health care delivery and public health.
-The duration of the program depends on clinical specialty training requirements.
-The MSD in Dental Public Health is normally of one year’s duration in the dual program.
-The department encourages students also to enroll in the one-year CAGS program in dental public health in order to meet the residency requirement of the American Board of Dental Public Health.
+The duration of the program may vary depending on clinical specialty training requirements, whereas the MSD in Dental Public Health is normally one year.
+Graduates of the combined programs are encouraged to enroll in the one-year CAGS in Dental Public Health in order to meet the residency requirement of the American Board of Dental Public Health.
 Applicants wishing to pursue the MSD in Dental Public Health and a clinical specialty must apply separately to both programs through the ADEA PASS website.